 Abstract

 The resources available for conserving biodiversity are limited, and so protected areas need to be established in places that will achieve objectives for minimal cost.
-Two of the main algorithms for solving systematic conservation planning problems are Simulated Annealing (SA) and Integer linear programming (ILP).
-Using a case study in British Columbia, Canada, we compare the cost-effectiveness and processing times of SA versus ILP using both commercial and open-source algorithms.
-Plans for expanding protected area systems based on ILP algorithms were 12 to 30% cheaper than plans using SA.
-The best ILP solver we examined was on average 1071 times faster than the SA algorithm tested.
-The performance advantages of ILP solvers were also observed when we aimed for spatially compact solutions by including a boundary penalty.
-One practical advantage of using ILP over SA is that the analysis does not require calibration, saving even more time.
-Given the performance of ILP solvers, they can be used to generate conservation plans in real-time during stakeholder meetings and can facilitate rapid sensitivity analysis, and contribute to a more transparent, inclusive, and defensible decision-making process.
+Two of the main algorithms for solving systematic conservation planning problems are Simulated Annealing (SA) and exact integer linear programming (EILP) methods.
+Using a case study in British Columbia, Canada, we compare the cost-effectiveness and processing times of SA versus EILP using both commercial and open-source algorithms.
+Plans for expanding protected area systems based on EILP algorithms were 12 to 30% cheaper than plans using SA, due to EILP’s ability to find optimal solutions as opposed to approximations.
+The best EILP solver we examined was on average 1071 times faster than the SA algorithm tested.
+The performance advantages of EILP solvers were also observed when we aimed for spatially compact solutions by including a boundary penalty.
+One practical advantage of using EILP over SA is that the analysis does not require calibration, saving even more time.
+Given the performance of EILP solvers, they can be used to generate conservation plans in real-time during stakeholder meetings and can facilitate rapid sensitivity analysis, and contribute to a more transparent, inclusive, and defensible decision-making process.

 Introduction